this-is-richard/podwatch/README.md

 A lightweight, user-friendly Kubernetes cluster management GUI built with Electron and React.
 Designed for developers who need quick access to cluster information and pod logs without the complexity of command-line tools.

+👷 **Note**: This tool complements your existing Kubernetes workflow and is not intended to replace kubectl for advanced operations.

 ## ✨ Features

 ### Core Functionality